grafana/loki/docs/sources/operations/multi-tenancy.md

 ## Multi-tenant Queries

-If run in multi-tenant mode, queries across different tenants can be enabled via `multi_tenant_queries_enabled: true` option in the querier.
-Once enabled multiple tenant IDs can be defined in the HTTP header `X-Scope-OrgID` by concatenating them with `|`.
+If run in multi-tenant mode, queries that gather results from multiple tenants can be enabled with the `multi_tenant_queries_enabled: true` configuration option in the querier.
+Once enabled, multiple tenant IDs can be defined in the HTTP header `X-Scope-OrgID` by concatenating them with `|`.
 For instance a query for tenant A and B can set `X-Scope-OrgID: A|B`.